Is your child starting school soon?

 5. Gross Motor (the big muscles)

-Strong leg, arm, tummy and back muscles will help your child to sit still and focus in the classroom
+Strong leg, arm, tummy and back muscles will help your child to sit still and maintain focus in the classroom

 How you can Help